 This day is different from most of our single-day outings because it concentrates on just one aspect of enjoying wildlife, in this case the identification of bird songs and calls.
 There will be detailed instruction and individual attention, as well as explanations as to what bird song is all about.
 This day is perfect for beginners and we hope that each participant should be able to make at least some progress through the day.
 There will not be handouts or any necessity to make notes during the day and there will be no playing of bird songs.

-We meet at Bolderwood, where we start with a brief introduction about bird songs generally.
-We then will listen carefully to what is about and walk on a gentle 2km circuit.
+We meet at Acres Down, where we start with a brief introduction about bird songs generally.
+We then will listen carefully to what is about and walk on a gentle 3km circuit.
 We concentrate our efforts on common birds and any that the participants struggle with – Blue and Great Tit, Robin, Wren, Blackcap, Chiffchaff and Song Thrush are sure to feature, for example.
-However, since this is the New Forest, we won't ignore specialities such as Redstart or Firecrest.
+However, since this is the New Forest, we won't ignore specialities such as Lesser Spotted Woodpecker, Redstart or Firecrest.
 We will obviously look as well as listen to these birds, so binoculars will be necessary as usual.

-We will then drive short distances to other habitats than broad-leaved woodland – to conifer woods and heathland, for example.
-Other species such as Meadow Pipit, Tree Pipit, Crossbill, Dartford Warbler and Siskin will be singing – and if we hear a Cuckoo, that will be a bonus!
+After the woodland, we will spend time on the open heathland where species such as Meadow Pipit, Tree Pipit, Crossbill, Dartford Warbler and Siskin will be singing – and if we hear a Cuckoo, that will be a bonus!
 We will gently listen and try to get to grips with some of these, and of course, won't look away if a Goshawk flies over!

-All the walks are short and relatively flat, the countryside is gorgeous and the birds will be in full voice.
+All the walks are short, the countryside is gorgeous and the birds will be in full voice.
 While requiring concentration, the tutoring will be light-hearted, with the idea of participants making small steps in the difficult process of learning bird songs.
 It will be fun, but interesting and useful.
+Please note that there will be an early start to make the very most of morning bird song.

 - An educational, yet fun, day learning all about birdsong